-Under the Biden administration, U.S.-China hegemonic competition has intensified and extended to high-tech fields, including Artificial Intelligence (AI), 5G, and autonomous vehicles.
-These technologies depend on the semiconductor industry, the foundation for the development of advanced products like big data, robots, aerospace, and super quantum computing.
-The multipurpose use of these semiconductor-based industrial technologies has far-reaching implications for both economic competition and national security because drones, robots, mobile communication, and aerospace technology have ubiquitous military applications.
+As hegemonic competition between the United States and Mainland China (hereafter referred to as "China") intensifies, competition is increasingly acute in Artificial Intelligence (AI), 5G, and autonomous vehicles.
+These technologies depend on the semiconductor industry, which is the foundation for the development of big data, robots, aerospace, super quantum computing, and other advanced products.
+The multipurpose use of these semiconductor-based industrial technologies has far-reaching implications for both economic competition and national security because drones, robots, mobile communication, and aerospace technology have ubiquitous military applications..

 China's semiconductor industry has grown rapidly since 2000.
 Chinese semiconductor exports grew at an astonishing average annual rate of 26% since 2000, far exceeding the U.S. semiconductor industry's average export growth rate of 6%.
 The average annual import growth rate of China's semiconductor industry also rose to 23%1 because China is the world's leading producer of electronic devices, accounting for 75% of smartphones, 80% of tablets, 90% of laptops, 50% of digital TVs, 90% of display panels, and 60% of set-top boxes for telecommunications (Jeong, 2022c, p.
-93).2 China established a comprehensive ecosystem encompassing vertical series and design-process-manufacturing applications such as design (fabless), foundry (consignment production), OSAT (Outsource Semiconductor Assembly and Test), and application production helping China become the largest consumer market for memory semiconductors (DRAM and NAND Flash) and system semiconductors (logic and analog integrated circuits (IC) and micro components).
+93).2 China established a comprehensive ecosystem encompassing vertical series and design-process-manufacturing applications such as design (fabless), foundry (consignment production), Outsource Semiconductor Assembly and Test (OSAT), and application production helping China become the largest consumer market for memory semiconductors (DRAM and NAND Flash) and system semiconductors (logic and analog integrated circuits (IC) and micro components).

 The United States recognizes that the rapid development of Chinese semiconductors can pose a significant risk to national security.
-As a response, the Biden administration has been imposing sanctions on various types of export regulations, investment sanctions, and financial sanctions targeting China's semiconductor industry.
-The United States measures require companies from Japan, the Netherlands, Taiwan, and South Korea to substantially ban transactions with China's Huawei and Hi-Silicon companies and ban the sale of AI training chips to China.
+As a response, the Biden administration has been imposing various restrictions including export regulations, investment sanctions, and financial sanctions targeting China's semiconductor industry.3 The U.S. measures require companies from Japan, the Netherlands, South Korea, and Taiwan, China to substantially ban transactions with China's Huawei and Hi-Silicon companies and ban the sale of AI training chips to China.
 Furthermore, the U.S. sanctions prohibit the supply of advanced fab equipment and the employment of Americans in Chinese advanced fabs, thus making it difficult for Chinese companies to obtain any equipment and services from their previous U.S. suppliers (or U.S.-allied suppliers).
-Consequently, this acts as a major impediment to the development of China's semiconductor industry.
-4 The U.S. policies raise three key questions:
+Consequently, this acts as a major impediment to the development of China's semiconductor industry.4 The U.S. policies raise three key questions: